 The public transportation system in Lisbon

-The transport system in Lisbon includesΒ buses, trains, metro, trams, funiculars and ferries!
-The stations are overall very well connected, and it’s pretty easy to get around.
+The Lisbon transport system includes buses, trains, metro, trams, funiculars, and ferries.
+Overall, the stations are very well connected, and it’s pretty easy to get around.

 The Lisbon metro

-TheΒ metro network in Lisbon has four lines: blue, yellow, green and red.
-The Lisbon metro system comprises 55 metro stations, and the track length is 46 kilometres long.
-You never have to wait long as the following metroΒ usually departs within 6 or 7 minutes.
+The metro network in Lisbon has four lines: blue, yellow, green, and red.
+The system comprises 55 stations and has a track length of 46 kilometres.
+You never have to wait long, as the next metro usually departs within 6 or 7 minutes.
 It makes it one of the easiest ways to discover Lisbon!

-Metro services, including weekends and public holidays,Β start at 6:30 AM and run until 1 AM.
-Just be aware that sometimes the metro operates with shorter trains at night, so it’s recommended to wait at the platform’s lefthand side (in the direction the metro travels).
-TheΒ metro runs in the north and eastΒ of the city.
-You can buy metro tickets at the ticket machines at the station.
+Metro services, including weekends and public holidays, start at 6:30 AM and run until 1 AM.
+Just be aware that sometimes the metro in Lisbon operates with shorter trains at night, so it’s recommended to wait at the platform’s lefthand side (in the direction the metro travels).
+The metro runs north, south, and east of the city.
+You can buy Lisbon public transport tickets at the ticket machines at the station.

-• Blue line: between Reboleira and Santa ApolΓ³nia
+- Blue line: between Reboleira and Santa Apolónia

-• Green line: between Telheiras and Cais de SodrΓ©
+- Green line: between Telheiras and Cais de Sodré

-Travelling from the airport to the city centre by metro
+Travelling from Lisbon Airport to the city centre by metro

-Lisbon Airport Humberto DelgadoΒ is very well connected to the city centre.
-Aside from a taxi orΒ private transport, you can travel to the centre by bus or metro.
-TheΒ metro station is located at Terminal 1, and once you’ve taken the escalators downstairs, you’ll see the ticket machines where you can purchase your 7 Colinas/Viva Viagem ticket.
-To read the complete guide about Lisbon Airport,Β please click here.
+Lisbon Airport Humberto Delgado is very well connected to the city centre.
+Aside from a taxi or private transport, you can travel to the centre by bus or metro in Lisbon.
+The metro station is located at Terminal 1, and once you’ve taken the escalators downstairs, you’ll see the ticket machines where you can purchase your Navegante occasional ticket.
+To read the complete guide about Lisbon Airport, please click here.

-TheΒ red line connects the airport with the city centre, as the metro map shows.
+As the Lisbon metro map shows, the red line connects the airport with the city centre.
 Taking the metro to your hotel is a good alternative to the more expensive taxis.

 Suburban trains, buses, trams, and taxis in Lisbon